pruthvishetty/pruthvishetty/README.md

-### Hello, there 👋
+### Hello, there 👋  Nice to meet you!

-Thanks for taking the time to check out my page!

-If you've been redirected here by me/through one of my other accounts, or if you've been [traveling](https://data.whicdn.com/images/307298615/original.gif) - Nice to meet you! 🙋🏻
+If you've been redirected here by me/through one of my other accounts (or if you've been [traveling](https://data.whicdn.com/images/307298615/original.gif)) -  Welcome (back) 🙋🏻  and thanks for taking the time to check out my page!

 A bit about me -